KatiaCSCintra/lkmax/README.md

-# Whaticket LKMAX
+# Backend do Whaticket

-Instalação simplificada com Docker.
+Aqui fica o código do servidor.